Skip to content

 Anyone who has a reaction to factor should write down the lot number of the bottles taken.
 No other bottles of factor from the same lot number should be used.
 Call the HTC.

-Note: The use of a different kind of filter needle may lower the chances of having a second allergic reaction.
+NOTE: The use of a different kind of filter needle may lower the chances of having a second alleric reaction.
 It may also be helpful to change brands of factor.
 The HTC nurse or doctor can advise what to try.

 If a person infuses factor too quickly, he may feel flushed or short of breath.
 This is not an allergic reaction.
 Slowing the speed that the factor goes into the vein will prevent these symptoms.